Acts of Sharbel: Composition and historicity

 Despite the setting taking place during the reign of Trajan, biblical scholars consider the text spurious and date its composition to the 5th century AD.
-Because of similar historicity, scholars associate the Acts of Sharbel with the Martyrdom of Barsamya and also compare these texts often to more considerable authentic Syriac Christian writings such as the Acts of Shmona and of Gurya and the Martyrdom of Habib in order to determine their textual historicities.
+Because of similar historicity, scholars associate the Acts of Sharbel with the Martyrdom of Barsamya and also compare the texts often to more considerable authentic Syriac Christian writings such as the Acts of Shmona and of Gurya and the Martyrdom of Habib in order to determine their textual historicities.
 In account of the martyrs themselves, Gurya, Shmona, and Habbib's names are present in a Syriac martyrology dated to 411 AD which list names of martyrs from Edessa.
 Likewise in his Carmina Nisibena, Ephrem the Syrian mentions the others but not Sharbel or Barsamya.
 Sebastian Brock states that the texts originated from the same group of authors.

 The names of Addai's first Christian converts unique to the Doctrine of Addai are also written in the Acts of Sharbel and the Martyrdom of Barsamya.
-These names can be found inscribed in former pagan regions of Edessa dating back to the third and fourth century AD and aren't found much in Syriac sources from the fifth century AD or later.
+Those names can be found inscribed in former pagan regions of Edessa, dating back to the 3rd and 4th centuries AD and are little found mch in Syriac sources from the fifth century AD or later.
 Sebastian Brock states that the names were probably genuine ancestral names of those who authored all three texts, however, he doubts their conversion to Christianity.
 He also states that the names of Addai's first Christian converts mentioned in the Acts of Sharbel and the Martyrdom of Barsamya were written with literary concepts similar to that of the Syriac Christian texts Acts of Shmona and of Gurya and the Martyrdom of Habbib, which he concluded the authors of the Acts of Sharbel and Martyrdom of Barsamya were either inserting the idea that they already had a martyr prior to Shmona, Gurya and Habbib, or were inserting the idea that their pagan ancestors were converted to Christianity at an early period.